eosnetworkfoundation/docs/docs/50_eos-evm/30_developer-guide/20_compatibility/20_json-rpc-compatibility.md

 According to our design, all the JSON-RPC calls should be inherently supported thanks to the full functioning Geth Node.
 However, we are still blocking some methods in current phase for different reasons:

 * Some methods are simply deprecated or discontinued.
 We'd better refrain from supporting them.
 * Some methods are designed for the local node scenario.
-We will not expose them in the public API but will give ways to access them when one deploy his own Trust EVM node.
+We will not expose them in the public API but will give ways to access them when one deploy his own EOS EVM node.
 * Some methods involve complex logic: We need to do more tests before exposing them.

 ## RPC List